 The lookout is achievable via a 2.6-km-long return hike, a medium intensity excursion with a few steep sections.
 Of course many other trails can be followed in stunning Freycinet National Park.
 You can double down, cross the lookout point and reach Wineglass Beach and back (5km, 3.5hrs).
 Or you can complete the 11-km loop via Hazards Beach (5 hours).
 Which will also lead you to Honeymoon Bay and Coles Bay.

 Coles Bay township is where you have the largest choice of accommodation, if you are not camping in Freycinet NP.
 Two full days around Freycinet are a good amount of time to see its highlights.

 TIP: If you do arrive here on a busy weekend, check further campgrounds a bit north at Friendly Beaches.

 At this point you are almost at the end of your lap of Tasmania.
-However, you should save at least 3 more days to see the upper part of the east coast.
+However, you should save at least two more days to see the upper part of the east coast.
 Not many visitors come up here – we are partly guilty too, as you can see in our Tasmania itinerary guide if one has 2 weeks time it’s hard to fit in the four corners of Tassie – and you can enjoy some amazing views without the crowds of day trippers coming from Hobart.